pmkruyen/dearscholar/readme.md

 * Diary study on creativity in local-care teams (>150 respondents; September-December 2020) by Liesbeth Faas MSc, dr. Peter M. Kruyen, and prof. dr. Sandra van Thiel.

 ## Interested in contributing to DearScholar?
 Super cool.
-Head to the [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) for the installation instructions, settings and options, and other details.
+Head to the [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) for the installation instructions, settings and options, (automatic) testing, and other details.
 Clone the project, post issues, and commit updates :icecream:.

 ## Acknowledgement
 DearScholar is developed within the context of the research program "The creative public servant: Observations, explanations and consequences" with project number 406.18.R8.028, financed by the Dutch Research Council (NWO).
 The main author wants to express his gratitude to Glenn Houtgraaf MSc, Liesbeth Faas MSc, and the ICT Services (Radboud University, Nijmegen) for their advice, testing, and feedback; prof. dr. Sandra van Thiel for her encouragements; and last, but not least, all (pilot) respondents for their effort and feedback during the developmental process.